dappnetbby/dappnet/README.md

 dappnet
 =======

-> some cool ass quote that's relevant to freedom.
+> some cool ass quote that's relevant to freedom.\

+Access .eth dapps that can't be taken down.

+Dappnet is a decentralized solution to accessing .eth dapps and websites.
+No more gateways like .eth.limo, now .eth domains are natively handled by your browser!
+The system is fully decentralized and can't be taken down - .eth domains can't be seized, and their content is on IPFS, so it can't be censored either.

 ## Foreward.